naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 Step 2.
 If the VLAN to which the port is assigned is deleted, the port becomes inactive.
 Use the ```show vlan``` or ```show vlan interfaces switchport``` command to discover issues with deleted VLANs.
 If the port is inactive, it is not functional until the missing VLAN is created using the ```vlan vlan_id``` command

+#### Disabled VLANs

+VLANs can be manually disabled.
+You can verify that VLANs are active by using the ```show vlan``` command.
+VLANs can be in one of two states: either *active* or *act/lshut*.
+The second of these states means the vlan is shut down

+## Trunking Troubleshooting